barotto/IBMulator/README.md

 ## THANKS

 I would like to thank the Bochs team.
-I "borrowed" (flat out copied) a huge amount of code from the project.
+I've taken a huge amount of code from the project.
 Thank you guys, you made a terrific job!
 Without your work IBMulator would have taken at least a decade to reach the point where it is now.
-Also thanks to the DosBox team.
+Also thanks to the DOSBox team.
 Only a little bit of code from them but a lot of information and inspiration.